Euclid Quick Data Release (Q1). Optical and near-infrared identification and classification of point-like X-ray selected sources: Properties of the CTP sample

-Since the markers in \cref{fig:8} are plotted in order of increasing hardness ratio, many sources in the background are being covered up and predominantly fall within the X/O boundaries, classifying them as bright, unobscured type I sources, with different populations visible for every X-ray survey.
-This trend is most pronounced for eROSITA, where the distribution is more concentrated within the boundaries.
-A similar pattern is observed for \XMMN, though it includes a population of very soft sources lying below the X/O boundaries, potentially corresponding to starburst galaxies.
-For \textit{Chandra}, the general trend also holds; however, there is an additional presence of very hard sources overlapping with very soft ones below the X/O boundary, particularly in the bright optical and faint X-ray regime.
-The majority of these outliers are sources with S/N\,$\leq$\,3 in the soft X-ray band, suggesting that at least some of them may be spurious detections.
+where soft corresponds to the 0.5--2.0\,keV detection band, and hard refers to 2.0--12.0\,keV PN thin for 4XMM DR14, 2.0--7.0\,keV ACIS-I for \textit{Chandra}, and 2.0--5.0\,keV for eROSITA DR1 respectively, to account for each instrument's flux sensitivity.
+This ensures as much consistency as possible across the different surveys, to make the different instruments somewhat comparable.
+A negative HR value indicates soft, unobscured sources (type I), and a positive HR value suggests harder, likely obscured sources (type II).
+We examine the HR distributions for all three telescopes to assess differences in their observed AGN populations.
+However, a non-negligible fraction of sources lack hard-band detections: approximately 47.6\% for eROSITA, 14.5\% for \XMMN, and 7.3\% for $Chandra$.
+These non-detections, especially in the case of eROSITA, naturally shift the medians of the true HR distributions and introduce selection biases.
+As shown in \cref{fig:A6}, we find that the eROSITA HR distribution median is $\tilde{\mathrm{HR}} \approx -0.88$, while that of $Chandra$ and (\XMMN) show a similar tendency towards harder values with medians of $\tilde{\mathrm{HR}} \approx -0.33\,(-0.39)$.
+These HR medians can then be used to compute `effective' photon indices $\Gamma_{\rm{eff}}$, which we find to be $\Gamma_{\rm{eff}} = 2.18$ for eROSITA, $\Gamma_{\rm{eff}} = 1.65$ for $Chandra$\footnote{Adopting CHANDRA-Cycle 11 as a representative benchmark, as it reflects an intermediate instrumental state within the $\sim$ 20-year span of observations included in CSC 2.0, accounting for the effects of detector degradation over time.} and $\Gamma = 1.51$ for \XMMN, assuming negligible column density.
+As expected, the greater sensitivity of \XMMN and $Chandra$ at higher energies allows them to detect harder and possibly mildly obscured AGNs that are missed by eROSITA.
+Conversely, eROSITA tends to detect brighter AGN which exhibit softer X-ray spectra.
+As the markers in \cref{fig:8} are plotted in order of increasing HR, many softer sources in the background are being covered up and predominantly fall within the X/O boundaries, classifying them as AGN, with differently weighted populations visible for every X-ray survey.
+As observed for \XMMN and $Chandra$, this includes a population of sources with $F_{(0.5-2\,\textrm{keV})} < 10^{-14} \, \textrm{erg} \, \textrm{cm}^{-2}\,\textrm{s}^{-1}$ lying below the X/O boundaries, potentially corresponding to starburst galaxies, low-luminosity AGN, or obscured AGN.
+However, the majority of these sources show S/N$_{\rm{x}}$\,$\leq$\,3 in the soft X-ray band, suggesting that a few of these may be spurious detections.
 It is also plausible that these sources are intrinsically variable, suggesting that they were observed in different states of appearance.
 Overall, our distribution follows the findings of \citet{Merloni_2014}, which show that only approximately 80\% of AGN selected by their SED, spectral features and HR, match their expected type I/II class.